highandhigh/MonteCarlo-and-Arima-for-stock-selection/README.md

 # MonteCarlo and Arima for stock selection

+See an article about the code on <a href="http://www.tulipquant.com/2016/06/18/montecarlo-and-arima-for-stock-selection/">tulipQuant</a>.

 The idea of the trading algorithm will be the following:
 <ul>
  	<li>Given a day, for each stock of a certain index, select the best ARIMA model for this stock.</li>